Squekky/pwhl-app/README.md

 **Required Features**

-1. Create 4 screens (home, box score, standings, settings) that the user can navigate between
+1. Create 3 screens (home, standings, settings) that the user can navigate between
 2. Use the [SportsRadar Global Ice Hockey API](https://developer.sportradar.com/ice-hockey/reference/global-ice-hockey-overview) to fetch data
+3. Create a box score screen that can be reached through interacting with a completed (or ongoing) game, providing detailed statistics for that game
-3. Utilize the SportsRadar API to provide real-time scoring updates for ongoing games
+4. Utilize the SportsRadar API to provide real-time scoring updates for ongoing games
-4. Use Room to store user data, such as their chosen favorite team
+5. Use Room to store user data, such as their chosen favorite team

 **Optional Features**